 - Graduating seniors who need less than 12 credits but more than half time (6 credits or more) to graduate in their last semester of undergraduate studies

-- Eligible to receive a prorated portion of their merit-aid scholarships based on the number of credits taken during the last semester
+- Eligible to receive a prorated portion of their merit-aid scholarships based on the cost for attendance and the number of credits taken during the last semester

 - Graduating Presidential scholars with part-time status living on campus are eligible to receive the R & B portion of the scholarship.
 Graduating Presidential scholars with part-time status living off-campus, the R & B portion will be prorated based on the number of credits; in which case, the Office of Financial Aid would require a copy of the signed lease.
 Please note that the commuters are not eligible for the R & B portion of the Presidential scholarship.